 The lives of over 60 million American’s are affected by mental health conditions annually.
 To reduce stigma and provide support for people with mental illness and their loved ones, NAMI participates in several mental health awareness events annually.

-Participating in a local or national NAMI event is a great way for you to help increase people's understanding of the complexity of mental illness.
-Through these events we can expel myths, educate the public and show support for the many people affect by mental health that are working to improve their lives.
+Participating in a local or national NAMI event is a great way for you to both increase your knowledge and understanding of the complexity of mental illness, and share that knowledge with others.
+Through these events we can expel myths, educate the public and show support for the many people affect by mental health conditions that are working to improve their health and their lives.

 During Mental Health Month, NAMI joins the mental health community to reaffirm our commitment to building our understanding of mental illness, increasing access to treatment and ensuring those whoa re struggling to know they are not alone.

 May 3 - 9

 NAMI joins communities around the country in raising awareness about the mental health needs of America’s youngest citizens.
 It is a week to focus on children and youth living with mental illness and to come together to advocate for a full array of effective services and supports for children affected by mental illness.

 National Minority Mental Health Awareness Month